UKPLab/acl2017-non-factoid-qa/README.md

 > This repository contains experimental software and is published for the sole purpose of giving additional background details on the respective publication.

+## Project structure

+This repository contains the three sub-projects as described in the related paper:

+  - __Candidate-Retrieval:__ Indexes all answers of a data source and allows to find answers with lexical overlap to a question
+  - __Candidate-Ranking:__ Contains a framework to train neural network models for answer-selection.
+Contains a webservice that allows to re-rank answers in regard to their relevance to a given question.
+  - __QA-Frontend:__ The webfrontend that allows the user to ask questions and retrieve answers.
+All results will contain neural attention weights which researchers can view, inspect, and compare.

+Each individual project has its own installation instructions in separate readme files.
+It is also possible to install each service on a separate machine, because the services communicate over HTTP.

+To setup the project, it makes sense to first install and run the Candidate-Retrieval application, afterwards setup and train a simple neural network with the Candidate-Ranking, and finally install the QA-Frontend to pull everything together.